pnsn/earthworm2sac/README.md

 2. `cd earthworm2sac`
 3. `pip install numpy`
 4. `pip install -r requirements.txt`

+If this fails, install python-dev (ubuntu) or python-devel (centos) package and try again.

 Put the earthworm2sac executable script in your PATH somewhere, or add the earthworm2sac directory to your path.